 Abstract

-Aim: To estimate the rate of ileostomy reversal in patients undergoing an elective anterior resection for rectal cancer, and to identify factors associated with reversal.
+Aim: The rate of ileostomy reversal was estimated in patients undergoing an elective anterior resection for rectal cancer and factors associated with reversal were identified.

-Method: The records of 4,879 rectal patients who had an ileostomy created during their anterior resection between 2009 and 2012 were identified in the National Bowel Cancer Audit database and linked to administrative records of the Hospital Episode Statistics.
-Patients were followed up from surgery.
-Multivariable proportional hazards regression was used to estimate impact of patient and cancer characteristics on ileostomy reversal with death as competing risk.
+Method: The records of 4,879 rectal patients who had an ileostomy created during anterior resection between 2009 and 2012 were identified in the National Bowel Cancer Audit database and linked to administrative records of the Hospital Episode Statistics (HES).
+Patients were followed from surgery.
+Multivariable proportional hazards regression was used to estimate impact of patient and cancer characteristics on ileostomy reversal with death as the competing risk.

-Results: Within 18 months, 3,536 (72.5%) had undergone ileostomy reversal.
-Reversal rate was lower in older patients (Hazard Ratio (HR) 0.90; 95% CI 0.84 to 0.96, aged 80 vs 70), in men (HR 0.90; 0.84 to 0.97), in those with higher ASA grades (HR 0.64; 0.56 to 0.74, ASA 3+ vs 1), in those with more advanced cancer (HR 0.77; 0.69 to 0.87, T3 vs T1), in those who were more socio-economically deprived (HR 0.83; 0.74 to 0.93, most vs least deprived quintile), in those with comorbidity (HR 0.92; 0.84 to 1.00, one vs no comorbidity), and in those who had an open procedure (HR 0.90; 0.84 to 0.97, open vs laparoscopic).
+Results: Within 18 months from anterior resection, 3,536 (72.5%) patients had undergone ileostomy reversal.
+The reversal rate was lower in the following circumstances: older patients (Hazard Ratio (HR) 0.90; 95% CI 0.84 to 0.96, aged 80 vs 70 years), male gender (HR 0.90; 0.84 to 0.97), higher ASA grade (HR 0.64; 0.56 to 0.74, ASA 3+ vs 1), more advanced cancer (HR 0.77; 0.69 to 0.87, T3 vs T1 more socioeconomical deprivation (HR 0.83; 0.74 to 0.93, most vs least deprived quintile), comorbidity (HR 0.92; 0.84 to 1.00, one vs no comorbidity), and open surgical procedure (HR 0.90; 0.84 to 0.97, open vs laparoscopic).

 Conclusion: Overall, two thirds of ileostomies were reversed within 18 months.
-Reversal rates were linked to patient and cancer characteristics (age, sex, fitness, and stage), mode of surgical access, and socio-economic deprivation.
+Reversal rates were linked to patient and cancer characteristics (age, sex, fitness, and stage), mode of surgical access, and socioeconomic deprivation.
 Observed lower reversal rates in patients from poorer backgrounds may indicate inequity in access.

 What does this paper add to the literature?